michelin/ns4kafka/README.md

 ### Security

 Ns4Kafka encrypts sensitive data at rest in topics using AES-256 GCM encryption.
-This is used, for example, to encrypt Kafka Connect credentials.
+This is used to encrypt Kafka Connect sensitive data (i.e., password, aes256 key, aes256 salt).

 Encryption requires a key for both encryption and decryption, which is defined in the following properties: